-The study area have a combination of moderately shallow (3) or shallow/very shallow soils (3) and deep (3) or moderately deep (2) soils.
+The study area has a combination of moderately shallow (3) or shallow/very shallow soils (3) and deep (3) or moderately deep (2) soils.
 The pedons 6, 8, 9, 10 and 11 were in deep category, remaining all pedons (pedons 1 to 5 & 7) were in shallow group.
 The depth resulted shallow soils in uplands and deeper soils in lowland physiographic units.
 The depth of pedons were varied because of manifestation of topography.
 Similar observations were made by Vinay (2007) in Bhanapur micro-watershed of Koppal.
 The variation of depth in relation to physiography, mainly because of non-availability of adequate amount of water for prolonged period on upland soils associated with removal of finer particles and their deposition at lower pediplain.
-The results obtained in the present study are in agreement with the findings of Ramprakash and Rao (2002).
+The results obtained in the present study are in agreement with the findings of

+Ramprakash and Rao (2002).
 In all soil pedons, hue was 2.5YR-5YR.
 This colour hue was due to dominance of sesquioxides over silica.
 The darker colour values in the surface horizons (2.5-3) than sub-surface horizon (2.5-4) was due to the presence of relatively high organic matter content (Tripathi et al., 2006).
 The sub-surface horizons had comparatively brighter colour chroma (3-6) against 3-4 of surface, which might be due to low organic matter content and higher iron oxide there.
-The results obtained in the present study are in agreement with the findings of Sidhu et al. (1994).
-This variation in colour is a function of chemical and mineralogical composition, topographic position, textural makeup and moisture regimes of the soils.
-The results of the were in accordance with the findings of Thangaswamy et al. (2005), who also indicated the gradation in the colour from higher topographic position to the lower topographic units.
+Similar kinds of results were observed in the findings of Sidhu et al. (1994).
+This variation in colour is a function of chemical and mineralogical composition, topographic position, textural makeup and moisture regimes of the soils (Thangaswamy et al., 2005).
 The structure was sub-angular blocky in surface and sub-surface horizons.
 The consistency was slightly hard to hard when dry and friable to firm when moist.